TeeanRonson/Distributed-File-System/README.md

-# Project 1: DFS With Probabilistic Routing
+# DFS With Probabilistic Routing

-See the project spec here: https://www.cs.usfca.edu/~mmalensek/cs677/assignments/project-1.html